Vera Dushevina: 2005–2009

 Dushevina had a poor 2006 season.
-She reached the second rounds of the Auckland Open and the International Women's Hardcourts losing to top-ten players Nadia Petrova and Justine Henin, respectively.
+She reached the second rounds of the Auckland Open and the Sydney International losing to top-ten players Nadia Petrova and Justine Henin, respectively.
 She then fell in the first round of the Australian Open to Catalina Castaño in straight sets, and also fell in the second rounds of the WTA indoor event in Paris and the Dubai Tennis Championships to then-world No. 2, Amélie Mauresmo, and then-world No. 4, Maria Sharapova, respectively.
-She suffered a back-to-back first-round loss at the Qatar Open and Miami Open.
+She suffered a back-to-back first-round loss at the Qatar Ladies Open and Miami Open.
 Later, earned her best performance of the year by reaching the third round of the Amelia Island Championships, losing to Patty Schnyder 3–6, 5–7.
 At the Estoril Open, she was upset by Antonella Serra Zanetti 6–4, 6–4 in the first round.
-She then suffered four consecutive second-round exits at the German Open and French Open to then-world No. 1 Amélie Mauresmo, at the Italian Open to Patty Schnyder, and the Eastbourne International to Anna-Lena Grönefeld.
+She then suffered four consecutive second-round exits at the German Open and French Open to then-world No. 1, Amélie Mauresmo, at the Italian Open to Patty Schnyder, and the Eastbourne International to Anna-Lena Grönefeld.
 She then fell five consecutive first-round main-draw matches, at Wimbledon, at the LA Championships, Rogers Cup, US Open, and the China Open.
 She reached the second rounds of the Korea Open and Japan Open, and then suffered back-to-back main-draw match to compatriot Vera Zvonareva at the Kremlin Cup and Hasselt Cup.

 Two years later, she reached her second final at the Nordic Light Open, losing in straight sets to Agnieszka Radwańska.
 Dushevina reached the final of the Stockholm event again in 2007, losing to Caroline Wozniacki.
 Dushevina has won one doubles title, the Warsaw Open, playing with Tatiana Perebiynis in 2007.
 She was also a part of the winning Russian team in the 2005 Fed Cup, winning doubles ties in the quarterfinals and semifinals partnering Dinara Safina.
 Dushevina began writing a blog for Eurosport about her time on the tour in 2009.

 In June 2009 at the Eastbourne International, she lost in 45 minutes to Canadian Aleksandra Wozniak in the quarterfinals, 1–6, 0–6, winning only 17 of the 69 points in the match, and losing every one of her service games..

-Dushevina upset world No. 22, Alizé Cornet, in the first round of the Wimbledon Championships, but fell to Elena Vesnina in the second.
+Dushevina upset world No. 22, Alizé Cornet, in the first round at Wimbledon, but fell to Elena Vesnina in the second.

-Dushevina won her first WTA career title at the İstanbul Cup, defeating Lucie Hradecká 6–0, 6–1 in the final.
+Dushevina won her first WTA Tour career title at the İstanbul Cup, defeating Lucie Hradecká 6–0, 6–1 in the final.